jerryqin1/jerryqin/content/posts/2020-05-23---we-dont-say-love.md

 description: "A blank verse poem and discussion on filial affection and piety in Chinese culture."
 ---

+Welcome to my first (real) blog post!
 Below is a piece in iambic pentameter blank verse I was working on a while back:

 *In Chinese, we don’t say love.
 instead my mother asks, “<ruby>